-EGACY

-Exploring the history of the Garrett-Jacobs Mansion

-2022

-GARRETT-JACOBS MANSION ENDOWMENT FUND, INC.
+CHOICE JAPANESE STUFFS.
+Herter Brothers advertisement GARRETT-JACOBS MANSION ENDOWMENT FUND, INC.

-Herter Brothers, Decorators of the Gilded Age The Frick Family and Victorian Era Values Herter Brothers, a New York City-based interior design firm, defined the esthetic sense of the ultra-rich during the Gilded Age, the term for the era after the Civil War until the early 20th century.
-The firm's best work in Baltimore is in the stunning foyer of the Garrett-Jacobs Mansion.
-The foyer is a soaring two-story space topped by a coffered ceiling and embellished by carved paneling, Tiffany windows, and a masterful spiral stair crowned by a multihued Tiffany dome.
-Architect Stanford White designed the foyer to be a showstopper, and the
+Herter Brothers, Decorators of the Gilded Age A Grand Entrance in Baltimore Herter Brothers, a New York City-based interior design firm, defined the esthetic sense of the ultra-rich during the Gilded Age, the era that followed the Civil War and lasted until the early 20th century.
+The firm's best work in Baltimore is in the stunning foyer of the Garrett-Jacobs Mansion, located in the city's historic Mount Vernon neighborhood.
+This soaring two-story space is topped by a coffered ceiling and embellished by carved paneling, stained-glass Tiffany windows, and a masterful spiral stair crowned by a multi-hued dome, also by Tiffany.
+Architect

-Robert and Mary Frick Garrett Herter Brothers craftspeople's woodworking skills and design sensibilities transformed White's ideas into the magnificent room we still enjoy today.
+Robert and Mary Frick Garrett Stanford White intended that the foyer be a showstopper, and Herter Brothers' skilled woodworkers and designers transformed White's vision into the magnificent room we still enjoy today.
 Young and Wealthy: Robert and Mary Frick Garrett Baltimore's Robert and Mary Frick Garrett were among the newly rich seeking a grand presence in society.
 In 1884, Robert succeeded his father, John Work Garrett, as president of the Baltimore and Ohio Railroad (B&O) and became a colleague of other wealthy Gilded Age industrialists, including the Vanderbilts, Morgans, and Goulds.
 To entertain in the grand style their position required, Robert and Mary Frick transformed their Mount Vernon Place home, a gift from John Work Garrett upon their marriage in 1872, into a magnificent mansion where they hosted not only the luminaries of Baltimore society, but also the elite of New York, government officials, business and railroad leaders, and influential politicians.
-Herter Brothers and McKim, Mead & White The Garretts selected Stanford White of the firm of McKim, Mead & White as